Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-5-16-question-and-answer.md

 - `t`: List the contents of the archive.
 - `x`: Extract the files from the archive.
 - `d`: Delete the files from the archive.
+## What are SOP and CORS?

+SOP is an abbreviation for Same-Origin Policy.
+It is a security measure implemented in web browsers.
+It restricts web pages from making requests to a different domain than the one that served the web page.

+This policy is in place to prevent malicious websites from accessing sensitive data from another domain without the user's consent.
+For example, if a user is logged into their bank account in one tab, and then visits a malicious website in another tab, the malicious website should not be able to access the user's bank account information.
+Therefore, the SOP is for security reasons and protects users from cross-site attacks.

+**NOTE**: If two URLs have the same protocol, domain, and port, then they are considered to have the same origin.

+However, there are some cases where we need to allow cross-origin requests, such as when we are using APIs from different domains or when we are using CDNs.

+CORS is an abbreviation for Cross-Origin Resource Sharing.
+It is a browser mechanism that allows restricted resources on a web page to be requested from another domain outside the domain from which the first resource was served.
+With CORS, the broser will send an `OPTIONS` request to the server to check if the server allows cross-origin requests.
+Then the server will respond with the appropriate headers (such as `Access-Control-Allow-Origin`, `Access-Control-Allow-Methods`, `Access-Control-Allow-Headers` etc.) to indicate whether the request is allowed or not.

+From the introduction above, we can figure out that SOP and CORS are only in the browser level.
+Therefore, we can use reverse proxy to bypass the SOP.
+For example, we can use `nginx` to set up a reverse proxy to forward requests to the target server.
+This way, the browser will only see the requests going to the same origin.